 How I Got Started

-In 2009, I attended the Ann Arbor Institute of Massage Therapy (AAIMT), one of the top massage schools in the country.
-There, I finished a year-long, intensive program that focused heavily on human anatomy and physiology, the specifics of muscle function, physiology and kinesiology, deep tissue and relaxation massage practical techniques, and hours upon hours of clinical practice.
-I have been in business since 2010, working part-time with my home clients and part-time with a skilled chiropractor.
+So, in 2009, I attended the Ann Arbor Institute of Massage Therapy (AAIMT), one of the top massage schools in the country.
+There, I finished a year-long, intensive program of 750 credit hours, focusing heavily on human anatomy and physiology, the specifics of muscle function, physiology and kinesiology, deep tissue and relaxation massage practical techniques, and several hours of clinical practice.
+I started my massage therapy business in 2010, working part-time with my home clients and part-time with a skilled chiropractor.
 In 2015, I left the chiropractor's office and expanded my private practice full-time and have been happily working with my clients to assess and treat their massage therapy needs.